loganmarchione/docker-php-startpage/FEATURES.md

 [Bootstrap](https://getbootstrap.com/) is delivered inside the container image.
 This makes the image larger, but means that Bootstrap is not loaded from an external third-party CDN.

-I am not a web developer, so using Bootstrap ensures that the page works well on desktop and mobile, as well as having a familiar look and feel (e.g., navbar, hamburger menu on mobile, footer, etc...).
+I am not a web developer (clearly), so using Bootstrap ensures that the page works well on desktop and mobile, as well as having a familiar look and feel (e.g., navbar, hamburger menu on mobile, footer, etc...).

 ![Screenshot](https://raw.githubusercontent.com/loganmarchione/docker-php-startpage/master/screenshots/mobile_dark.png)
 ![Screenshot](https://raw.githubusercontent.com/loganmarchione/docker-php-startpage/master/screenshots/mobile_light.png)